Kongsi republics: Government

-The main body of the kongsi republics was the assembly hall (zongting), an assembly of delegates representing the constituent kongsi mining communities.
+The main body of the kongsi republics was the assembly hall (宗堂 zongtang), an assembly of delegates representing the constituent kongsi mining communities.
 The assembly hall exercised both executive and legislative functions.

 In the Heshun Confederation, the delegates of the assembly hall were elected every four months.

 Nineteenth-century commentators wrote favorably of the democratic nature of the kongsi federation.
 Historians of this period categorized the kongsi federations as republics.
 The Dutch sinologist Jan Jakob Maria de Groot was in favor of this interpretation, calling the kongsis "village republics" that partook in the "spirit of a democracy."
 On the republicanism of kongsis, de Groot wrote:

 Already the term kongsi itself, or, according to the Hakka dialect, koeng-sji or kwoeng-sze, indicates perfect republicanism.
 It means exactly administration of something which is of collective or common interest.
 It has, therefore, also been used by large corporations and commercial firms.
 But when used as the term for the political organisations in West Borneo, it should be interpreted as meaning an organisation for governing the republic.

 In response to comparisons with Western republicanism, historian Wang Tai Pang has cautioned that "such an approach to the history of kongsi is evidently Eurocentric."
 He concedes that the federations were similar to Western democracies insofar as they involved the election of representatives.
 However, Wang argues that the uniquely Chinese characteristics of kongsi federations are overlooked when historians only emphasize the connection between kongsis and republicanism in the West.
 Instead, kongsis should be viewed as authentically Chinese democracies that developed independently from the influence of Western political institutions.
 Mary Somers Heidhues stresses that the 19th century understanding of the word "republic" is not identical to the modern interpretation of republicanism.
 A Dutch commentator from the 19th century would have called any political system without a hereditary ruler a republic.